INMANLab/NDS-Workshops/README.md

 The recommended approach is to simply clone the `NDS-Workshops` GitHub repository.
 Alternatively, you can just download the specific files you need.

 To run the code, simply move the `.ipynb` file to somewhere on your Google Drive.
-When you open it online in Google Drive, it will automatically render as a Google Colab notebook that you can interact with.
+Next, open a web browser, navigate to your Google Drive, and double-click the `.ipynb` file; it should automatically render as a Google Colab notebook that you can interact with.
+If it launches in a separate code editor, try right-clicking the file and selecting *Open-with: Google Colaboratory*.
+Finally, if that option is not available, navigate to the [Google Colab website](https://colab.research.google.com) and upload the `.ipynb` file manually.

 <br>